 39. Give reason for the hope you have.

 But in your hearts revere Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect (1 Peter 3:15, NIV).

 This verse from Peter reveals how simple evangelism can be.
 It isn’t about arguing someone into submission.
 It’s about gently and respectfully sharing why you have your hope is in Christ.
 It doesn’t need to be contentious or difficult.
 It should be natural and sincere.

 40. Evangelism fulfills God’s desire to reconcile with everyone.

 The Lord is not slow in keeping his promise, as some understand slowness.
 Instead he is patient with you, not wanting anyone to perish, but everyone to come to repentance (2 Peter 3:9, NIV).

-Even Peter was impatient for the Lord’s return, and that was a couple thousand years ago.
+Even Peter was impatient for the Lord’s return, and that was a couple of thousand years ago.
 But the Lord is still withholding judgment because he wants everyone to have an opportunity to enter into relationship with Him.
-Evangelism is not only the way that we take the gospel to every living creature, it is the way we help fulfil God’s desire.
+Evangelism is not only the way that we take the gospel to every living creature, it is the way we help fulfill God’s desire.